Notes on Theory of Distributed Systems: Limitations of synchronizers

-Now pick processes $p_{0}$ and $p_{1}$ at distance $D$ from each other.
-Then any chain of messages starting at $p_{0}$ within some segment reaches $p_{1}$ after the end of the segment.
-It follows that for any events $e_{0}$ of $p_{0}$ and $e_{1}$ of $p_{1}$ in the \emph{same} segment $β_{i}$, $e_{0}\not\happensBefore{βδ}e_{1}$.
-So there exists a causal shuffle of $β_{i}$ that puts all events of $p_{0}$ after all events of $p_{1}$.\footnote{Proof: Because $e_0\not\happensBefore{βδ}e_1$, we can add $e_1 < e_0$ for all events $e_1$ and $e_0$ in $β_i$ and still have a partial order consistent with $\happensBefore{βδ}$.
-Now apply topological sort to get the shuffle.} By a symmetrical argument, we can similarly put all events of $p_{1}$ after all events of $p_{0}$.
+Now pick processes $p$ and $q$ at distance $D$ from each other.
+Then any chain of messages starting at $p$ within some segment reaches $q$ after the end of the segment.
+It follows that for any events $e_{p}$ of $p$ and $e_{q}$ of $q$ in the \emph{same} segment $γ_{i}$, $e_{p}\not\happensBefore{γδ}e_{q}$.
+So there exists a causal shuffle of $γ_{i}$ that puts all events of $p$ after all events of $q$.\footnote{Proof: Because $e_p\not\happensBefore{γδ}e_q$, we can add $e_q < e_p$ for all events $e_q$ and $e_p$ in $γ_i$ and still have a partial order consistent with $\happensBefore{γδ}$.
+Now apply topological sort to get the shuffle.} By a symmetrical argument, we can similarly put all events of $q$ in a segment after all events of $p$ in the same segment.
 In both cases the resulting schedule is indistinguishable by all processes from the original.

-So now we apply these shuffles to each of the segments $β_{i}$ in alternating order: $p_{0}$ goes first in the even-numbered segments and $p_{1}$ goes first in the odd-numbered segments, yielding a sequence of shuffled segments $β'_{i}$.
-This has the effect of putting the $p_{0}$ events together, as in this example with $(s-1) = 4$:
+So now we apply these shuffles to each of the segments $γ_{i}$ in alternating order: $p$ goes first in the odd-numbered segments and $q$ goes first in the odd-numbered segments.
+Let's write the shuffled version of $γ_i$ as $α_iβ_i$ for odd $i$ and $β_i α_i$ for even $i$; in each case, $α_i$ contains only events of $p$ and other processes that aren't $q$ and $β_i$ contains only events of $q$ and other processes that aren't $p$.